 The Office of Intercultural Affairs helps facilitate intercultural connections, experiences and learning by hosting the weekly “King Center ^ Tea House” in the King Intercultural Center, which serves as an informal headquarters and safe space for organizations like the Black Student Union, the International Student Organization, Social Justice and the Sexuality and Gender Alliance (SAGA).

-12. Kansas State University in Manhattan, Kan.
+12. Kansas State University

 Kansas State University’s SafeZone program is open to the public to create safe spaces for individuals of any race, gender, sexual orientation and belief.